wp-plugins/restrict-widgets/readme.txt

 == Upgrade Notice ==

-= 1.1.4 =
+= 1.2.0 =
-* New: Introducing rw_option_display_name filter hook
-* Tweak: WPML not displaying page names in default site language
+* New: Multisite support, Options to hide / show widget depending on the device (mobile or not), multiple fixes